oNaiPs/secrets-to-env-action/README.md

   <a href="https://github.com/oNaiPs/secrets-to-env-action/actions"><img alt="secrets-to-env-action status" src="https://github.com/oNaiPs/secrets-to-env-action/actions/workflows/build.yml/badge.svg"></a>
 </p>

-- Read Github secrets and export **all** of them as environment variables
+- Read Github secrets **and variables** and export **all** of them as environment variables
 - Optionally including, excluding and manipulating variables as needed before importing
+- Configurable collision handling when secrets and vars have the same name

 <table>
 <tr>